-The Bonds were offered for sale at competitive public bidding on May 30, 2018.
-Details concerning the public sale were provided to potential bidders and others in the Preliminary Official Statement that was dated May 22, 2018.
+The Bonds will be offered for sale at competitive public bidding on June 18, 2018.
+Details concerning the public sale were provided to potential bidders and others in the Preliminary Official Statement that was dated June 1, 2018.

-The successful bidder for the Bonds was an account led by ,, (the "Underwriters") who contracted with the County, subject to the conditions set forth in the Official Notice of Sale and Bid Form to purchase the Bonds at a purchase price of \$ (consisting of the par amount of the Bonds, less an underwriter's discount of \$ and less an original issue discount of \$) or% of par.
+The successful bidder for the Bonds was an account led by , (the "Underwriters") who contracted with the County, subject to the conditions set forth in the Official Notice of Sale and Bid Form to purchase the Bonds at a purchase price of \$ (consisting of the par amount of the Bonds, less an underwriter's discount of \$ and less ar original issue discount of \$) or% of par.